FINTLabs/fint-audit-api/README.md

 fintAuditService.audit(event);
 ```

+Set status on event and audit event.
+If there are multiple statuses, this will cause multiple audit log statements.
-Audit event and set statuses.
-After this statement the input event will have the status `SENT_TO_CLIENT`:
+After the example below the input event will have the status `SENT_TO_CLIENT`:
 ```java
 fintAuditService.audit(event, Status.CACHE_RESPONSE, Status.SENT_TO_CLIENT)
 ```